AGRINFO AGRINFO logo

 Sources

-Proposal for a Regulation as regards certain market rules and sectoral support measures in the wine sector and for aromatised wine products
+Regulation (EU) 2026/471 as regards certain market rules and sectoral support measures in the wine sector and for aromatised wine products and as regards certain labelling rules for spirit drinks

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU to clarify labelling and production rules for marketing of low-alcohol wines - public consultation
+EU simplifies labelling and production rules for marketing of low-alcohol wines

-Proposal for a Regulation as regards certain market rules and sectoral support measures in the wine sector and for aromatised wine products
+Regulation (EU) 2026/471 as regards certain market rules and sectoral support measures in the wine sector and for aromatised wine products and as regards certain labelling rules for spirit drinks

 What is changing and why?